fubar2/treeval_gal/README.md

    - for scientists and the public
 - What is available?
 - How to incorporate useful tracks into JBrowse2 objects?
+- How to allow access to genomes efficiently?
+    - JBrowse2 archives contain compressed/indexed reference sequence and track files - so are big.
+    - Build centrally with a static public link, for each organism
+       - View without redundant copies!

 ##### Downstream uses for JBrowse2 archives
   - JBrowse2 archive contents can be displayed by a byte-range static web server